Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 Some people love a Target lap.
 I’m not judging.
 There’s usually seating somewhere nearby.

-Here’s a real case: Run one errand, then sit for 15 minutes and text friends back.
+Here’s a real case: Run one errand, then sit for 15 minutes and answer texts.
 You’ll be shocked how much “life admin” you handle when you’re not on the couch.

 10) Hotel lobby lounges (the underrated hang)

-Many hotels have comfy seating and don’t mind you existing quietly.
+Many hotels have comfy seating, decent wifi, and don’t mind you existing quietly.

 Here’s what that looks like in practice: Bring a book, order one sparkling water, and hang for an hour.
 Feels fancy.
-Costs basically nothing.
+Feels calm.

 11) Your “home café” rotation (but outside)